Fan coil unit: Installation

 In high-rise residential construction, typically each fan coil unit requires a rectangular through-penetration in the concrete slab on top of which it sits.
 Usually, there are either 2 or 4 pipes made of ABS, steel or copper that go through the floor.
 The pipes are usually insulated with refrigeration insulation, such as acrylonitrile butadiene/polyvinyl chloride (AB/PVC) flexible foam (Rubatex or Armaflex brands) on all pipes, or at least on the chilled water lines to prevent condensate from forming.

 Unit ventilator

 A unit ventilator is a fan coil unit that is used mainly in classrooms, hotels, apartments and condominium applications.
-A unit ventilator can be a wall mounted or ceiling hung cabinet, and is designed to use a fan to blow outside air across a coil, thus conditioning and ventilating the space which it is serving.
+A unit ventilator can be a wall-mounted or ceiling-hung cabinet, and is designed to use a fan to blow outside air across a coil, thus conditioning and ventilating the space which it serves.

 European market

 The Fan Coil is composed of one quarter of 2-pipe-units and three quarters of 4-pipe-units, and the most sold products are "with casing" (35%), "without casing" (28%), "cassette" (18%) and "ducted" (16%).

 The market by region was split in 2010 as follows: